What is the hybrid work model – the complete guide

 Increased productivity

 According to the Stanford study, working from home has increased the productivity of employees by 13% over the course of nine months.
-This has come due to the quieter and more calm environment to do the stuff and enjoying a more convenient environment.
+This has come due to the quieter and calmer environment to do the stuff and enjoying a more convenient environment.

 Improved work-life balance

 The employees who need not commute save a lot of time and money.
 The straightforward conclusion is that working from home improves the work-life balance.
-According to the World Economic Forum-gathered data, over a half (51%) of employees value remote work for the opportunity to be closer to the family, or even to start one.
-Also, with the ability to have meetings with work colleagues online, the relationship with partners, family and friends, and children under 18 years old have improved (40%, 30%, and 44% respectively).
+According to the World Economic Forum-gathered data, over half (51%) of employees value remote work for the opportunity to be closer to their family or even to start one.
+Furthermore, with the ability to have meetings with work colleagues online, the relationships with partners, family and friends, and children under 18 years old have improved (40%, 30%, and 44%, respectively).

 Source talents from all around the world

 Liberating the work from the boundaries of the office comes with an opportunity to expand the team with offshore workers.
-This enables the company to compete for talents in other markets and employ the best people for less money.
-Also, this is an opportunity to build a more diverse team that leverages experiences from other cultures and countries.
+This enables the company to compete for talent in other markets and employ the best people for less money.
+This is an opportunity to build a more diverse team that leverages experiences from other cultures and countries.

 Save on media and office costs

-There is no point in paying for an empty space, and hybrid work is a great way to redefine and rediscover the ways the office space should be used to fit the needs of the future.
+There is no point in paying for a space, and hybrid work is a great way to redefine and rediscover the ways the office space should be used to fit the needs of the future.

 Support employer branding